kevinding0218/InterviewDocuments/Q and A/Web API/Get vs Post vs Others.md

 -   It is not possible to save data as the data sent by the POST method is not visible in the URL.
 -   You cannot see POST requests in browser history.

+### Post vs Put
+#### Post
+- This method is not idempotent.So if you retry the request N times, you will end up having N resources with N different URIs created on server.
+- POST method is call when you have to add a child resource under resources collection.
+-